 Short Biography:

 Chloe Selvey is a filmmaker-photographer based out of the Dallas-Fort Worth area in Texas.
-She currently attends Texas Woman's University as a photography and film major, where she is Vice President of Photographic Artists’ Coalition.
 In her work, she focuses on bold and macabre imagery within portraiture and short films.
+In 2025, Chloe received a Bachelor of Fine Arts in studio art and photography from Texas Woman's University.
 Chloe explores different methods of art direction through selective framing, lighting, and depth of field, resulting in heavily constructed compositions.
 She challenges herself to create unique work with striking visuals.

 General Artist's Statement: